aws-samples/scp-alternative-solution/README.md

 The architecture is based on AWS native services, the core AWS services used are:

-* *S3 bucket*: used to store SCP custom policies.
+* **S3 bucket** - It's used to store SCP custom policies.
 In native SCP provided by AWS Organizations, users can directly edit and update the SCP policy file through the console.
-In this alternative design, the SCP policy files are updated in a dedicated S3 bucket of the security account, and the corresponding event notification is configured for the bucket to detect any changes for the updates of the SCP policies.
+In this alternative design, the SCP policy files are uploaded to a dedicated S3 bucket of the security account, and the corresponding event notification is configured for the bucket to detect any changes for the updates of the SCP policies.
-* *SCP Service Catalog*: Provides a friendly user interface for administrators to manually register accounts that need to apply the SCP policies.
+* **SCP Service Catalog** - It provides a friendly user interface for administrators to manually register accounts that need to apply the SCP policies.
 In native SCP provided by AWS Organizations, by using the account structure created in AWS Organizations, it can apply SCP policy on the account or organizational unit level.
 In this alternative design, all accounts that need to apply the SCP policies need to manually register and initilized from this SCP Service Catalog Product.
-* *Event Rule and CloudTrail*: Continuously monitor the API activities of newly created IAM users or roles in the account, and send the events to the Lambda of the security account for further processing, and apply the IAM Permission Boundary to the newly created IAM users and roles.
+* **Event Rule and CloudTrail** - It continuously monitors the API activities of newly created IAM users or roles in the account, and send the events to the Lambda of the security account for further processing, and apply the IAM Permission Boundary to the newly created IAM users and roles.
 In the native SCP provided by AWS Organizations, the SCP policy is applied to the entire account, and any newly created IAM users and roles will automatically apply the SCP policy.
 Since this solution is based on IAM Permission Boundary, whenever a new user or role is created, it's required to ensure that the newly created user or role also applies the IAM Permission Boundary.
 * **Lambda functions**:
-    * *scp-account-register*: used to register and initialize the account that needs to be apply the SCP policy, and store the account information in DynamoDB for other Lambda functions to query account related info.
+    * *scp-account-register* - It's used to register and initialize the account that needs to be apply the SCP policy, and store the account information in DynamoDB for other Lambda functions to query account related info.
-    * *scp-iam-event-dispatcher*: Used to receive events of newly created IAM users and roles in registered accounts, and apply the corresponding IAM Permission Boundary to the newly created IAM users or roles
+    * *scp-iam-event-dispatcher* - It's used to receive events of newly created IAM users and roles in registered accounts, and apply the corresponding IAM Permission Boundary to the newly created IAM users or roles
-    * *scp-s3-event-dispatcher*: Used to receive the update event of the policy file in the S3 bucket, and automatically update the IAM permission boundary policy accroding to the updated SCP policy file in the registered accounts.
+    * *scp-s3-event-dispatcher* - It's used to receive the update event of the policy file in the S3 bucket, and automatically update the IAM permission boundary policy accroding to the updated SCP policy file in the registered accounts.
-* *SNS*: Used to receive information about the failure of SCP policy creation and binding.
+* *SNS* - It's used to receive information about the failure of SCP policy creation and binding.
 The security administrator can opt-in to subscribe to the SNS Topic to get timely failure notifications
-* *DynamoDB*: It is used to store the registered account meta-information for query.
+* *DynamoDB* - It is used to store the registered account meta-information for query.
 The format of the stored information is as follows:

 |AccountId|MgtId|OuId|ScpCustomPolicyList (L)|ScpPolicyPathList (L)|ScpUpdateTime (S)|
 | --- | ----------- | --- | ----------- | --- | ----------- |